NOVA Hope for Haiti conducts two types of volunteer missions each year: Medical and Non-medical Maintenance missions.

 A typical medical mission includes the six medical providers, translators, nurses and non-medical team leaders to coordinate the mission.
 The missions generally last one week, with the team departing on Sunday morning and returning the following Sunday evening.

-The team departs in the morning from JFK airport to Port Au Prince.
-Volunteers traveling from outside of New York will coordinate their flights to meet the team in Port Au Prince.
-The team will then travel approximately 4 hours in a bus to our clinic in southwest Haiti to the town of Cavaillon.
+The team departs in the morning from JFK (New York City) to Port Au Prince.
+Volunteers traveling from outside of New York coordinate their flights to meet the team in Port Au Prince.
+The team will then travel approximately four hours in a bus to our clinic in the town of Cavaillon.
 Our residence houses up to 14 people with the remaining missionaries staying at a home down the block that is donated by a generous friend of NOVA.

 NOVA’s clinic has four examine rooms, a fully stocked pharmacy and laboratory.
 Patient care and staff training occur over the course of the week, with a provider seeing an average of 25 patients a day.
 Our two Haitian doctors work closely with our volunteers and our Haitian nurses provide assist as well.
 Typically a week-long mission will treat between 600-800 patients.